thomasclarke1969/documentation/guide/ios/typing-indicator.md

 #Typing Indicator
-LayerKit provides a simple API which allow applications to both broadcast and receive typing indicator events.
+LayerKit provides a simple API which allows applications to both broadcast and receive typing indicator events.
 This functionality allows Layer powered applications to implement dynamic UI in response to typing events.

 ##Broadcasting
 Applications can broadcast typing events by calling `sendTypingIndicator:toConversation:` on `LYRClient`.
 This will send a typing indicator event on behalf of the currently authenticated user.
 All participants in the conversation will receive the typing indicator.
 LayerKit supports three typing indicatory states: `LYRTypingDidBegin`, `LYRTypingDidPause`, `LYRTypingDidFinish`.